Skip to main content

 Malaria in pregnancy

-If you get malaria while pregnant, you and your baby have an increased risk of developing serious complications, such as:
+If you get malaria while pregnant, you and your baby have a higher risk of developing serious complications, such as:

 Content supplied by the NHS and adapted for Ireland by the HSE